 - Third Party Risk Management (TPRM)/Vendor Risk Management – Ensure third-party partners are aligned with your organization’s risk controls.
 Vendors and contractors serve as an extension of your group.
 They represent you and should operate under your business requirements.
 A recent Panorays study revealed 41% of organizations are not sure if their suppliers were out of compliance in the past year.
 It also indicated that half of the respondents cited third party risk as one of the top 5 items in their risk register and expect this risk to increase.
 A required best practice is to always conduct a supplier risk assessment to keep your vendors on point with your security posture.
 HALOCK can help build and manage a specific program for your new environment.

 - Risk Assessments – Regulations require your safeguards be reasonable to your organization, customers, and partners.
 With many frameworks available, how do you establish your acceptable risk?
 The Duty of Care Risk Assessment (DoCRA) helps you define a balanced security strategy factoring in compliance and safeguards based on your specific business and objectives.
+With the release of the Securities and Exchange Commission (SEC) Cybersecurity rules on disclosure, it’s essential that you regularly review your risk profile.

 - Privacy – CCPA is the most sweeping legislation to date in the U.S. that concerns the protection of personal information.
 It broadens the definition of what constitutes personal information and gives California citizens greater control over what companies can do with their personal data.
 The California privacy law includes the right to exempt their own personal information from being shared or purchased on the open market.
 Understand the impact this change and other states’ requirements have on your organization.